3pointross/psp-budget-expenses/readme.txt

 == Changelog ==

+= 1.5.3 =
+* Adds missing translation POT

 = 1.5.2 =
 * Fixes issue where marking task complete moves budget bar
+* Fixes issue where percentage sign is on wrong side of number

 = 1.5.1 =
 * Support for Panorama 2.0